martincapovcak/data-structures/README.md

 #### > dequeue()

-Info: Removes first node and returns its value
+Info: Removes first node from queue and returns its value

 #### > print()